Effective Date: May 1, 2015

 We may collect and log in our servers information that your browser, whether on your computer or mobile device, sends whenever you visit a U.S. Cellular website.
 These "server logs" typically include your web request, Internet Protocol address, browser type, browser language, the date and time of your request, and one or more cookies that may uniquely identify your browser.
 We may combine the information collected from our websites with your Confidential Personal Information in order to provide a more efficient, interesting and customized online or mobile application experience to you and to provide advertising about goods and services that you may find of particular interest.

 We may ask Third Parties to place advertisements about our products and services on sites that are not operated by U.S. Cellular.
 These Third Parties may use technologies such as cookies, web beacons, and similar technologies to collect, store and read information on your computer or mobile browser when you visit one of their websites.
-U.S. Cellular tracks user clickstream information when you view our advertising on these websites, including whether you visit our websites after viewing our advertisements.
-Online advertisers may also place cookies on your computer or mobile device when you are on a U.S. Cellular website to collect the preferences you demonstrate through your activities on our websites or mobile applications and use them to provide personalized advertising that may be of interest to you when you are on other websites.
+U.S. Cellular tracks user clickstream information when you view its advertising on these websites, including whether you visit its websites after viewing its advertisements.
+Online advertisers may also place cookies on your computer or mobile device when you are on a U.S. Cellular website to collect the preferences you demonstrate through your activities on U.S. Cellular's websites or mobile applications and use them to provide personalized advertising that may be of interest to you when you are on other websites.
 For purposes of this section, these online advertisers are called Third Party Advertisers.
 U.S. Cellular adheres to the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising ("DAA's Self-Regulatory Principles for OBA") and it only uses Third Party Advertisers that have pledged their adherence to these principles.
 To find out more information about online behavioral advertising or to opt-out of the collection and use of your online information by Third Party Advertisers for online behavioral advertising, click here.
 You may be able to disable cookies on your computer or mobile device; however if you do so, you may limit your experience, including finding pricing and availability of products and services in your area from our website.
 You can set your browser to delete cookies or to tell you before you accept one.
 Look in your browser's Options or Preferences menu.
 You may not have the ability to opt-out of or disable cookies on certain mobile browsers that you use with your mobile device.

 Do Not Track